-In Norfolk and Waveney, it is expected that in line with the commissioning framework for biological medicines2:
+In Norfolk and Waveney, it is expected that in line with the commissioning framework for biological medicines1:

-- where a biosimilar is available as the best value option for the patient, this should be chosen in preference to the originator. - when a biosimilar product becomes available suitable patients currently receiving the originator product should be considered following discussion for switch to biosimilar.
+- where a biosimilar is available as the best value option for the patient, this should be chosen in preference to the originator (within licensed indications). - when a biosimilar product becomes available suitable patients currently receiving the originator product should be considered following discussion for switch to biosimilar.
+Product choices, including changes to treatment, for individual patients should be made following assessment by the responsible clinician taking into account patient choice.

-The NHSE stated commissioning ambition is 90% of new patients being on the best value biological medicine within 3 months of product launch and 80% of existing patients within 12 months, or sooner if possible.
+NHSE commissioning ambition is 100% of new patients being on the best value biological medicine within 3 months following product launch and 80% of existing patients within 10 months, or sooner if possible.

-What are Biosimilars?3,4,5
+What are Biosimilars?2,3,4

-NHSE - A biosimilar medicine is a biological medicine which has been shown not to have any clinically meaningful differences from the originator medicine in terms of quality, safety and efficacy.
+A biosimilar medicine is a biological medicine which has been shown not to have any clinically meaningful differences from the originator medicine in terms of quality, safety and efficacy.
 Where NICE has already recommended the originator biological medicine, the same guidance will normally apply to a biosimilar of that originator.